Simplified core of scatter_server.py

-Most tools you build cost money to run.
-This one earns.
-I built a small Python server that intercepts every prompt I send to Claude, restructures it in real time, and injects the structured version as context before the main model processes it.
-The server costs $0.002 per invocation to run.
-Each invocation saves me $0.08 in avoided back-and-forth.
-38x return.
-In a week it saved me $1,588.56 on $42.39 of running cost.
+Most tools cost money to run.
+This one earns money.
+I built a small Python server.
+It catches every prompt I send to Claude.
+It rewrites the prompt right away.
+Then it sends the new version to Claude before Claude reads the original.
+The server costs $0.002 each time it runs.
+Each run saves me $0.08 in wasted replies.
+That is 38 times the cost.
+In one week it saved me $1,588.56.
+It cost $42.39 to run.

 # Simplified core of scatter_server.py